 The whole programme does, of course, require you to run more than just a minute by the end.
 Each week has three runs, and with the warm up/cool down walks they're never longer than three quarters of an hour.

 I'm not going to bore you with details of all nine weeks, but will mention that weeks five and six are the ones where you're really pushed further than before - if you're planning on starting C25K, you might want to do it when your calendar will be empty for those two weeks!

 When it comes to equipment, you really just need running shoes.
 Now, you have to bear in mind that I am a man of minimal wardrobe, who owned two pairs of footwear - walking boots for leisure time, and shiny shoes for business wear.

 All I bought to start with was running shoes, a weatherproof holder for my phone, and an app to help me through C25K.
-(I'll review the app later this week, today I'm concentrating on the programme itself.)
+(I'll review the app later, today I'm concentrating on the programme itself.)

 Here are some things you'll inevitably think if you try Couch 2 5K:

 I'm genuinely impressed with Couch 2 5K.
 It's a great programme which is nicely designed.